n8n Self-Hosted 2026: Docker Setup + Security Guide

 When to Use the Managed Cloud Instead

-Self-hosting is not for everyone.
-Choose n8n Cloud when:
+Running it yourself is not the right call for everyone.
+Go with n8n Cloud instead when:

-• Support: You want official support from the vendor team
+• You want someone to call: You want official support from the n8n team when something goes wrong

-The managed Cloud option starts at $20/month and includes managed hosting, automatic updates, SSL, and support.
-It is the same software with the same capabilities — just someone else manages the infrastructure.
+The Cloud version starts at $20/month and takes the hosting, updates, secure connection, and support off your plate.
+It is the exact same software with the exact same abilities — the only difference is that someone else looks after the machinery.

 Maintenance Checklist